TauferLab/ANACIN-X/README.md

 Use the 'comm_pattern_analysis.sh' script to generate traces of a selected communication pattern and perform analysis on the event graphs:

 The following command line switches can be used to define parameters for your job submission:
 * -p        : Defines the size of the mpi communicator used when generating communication patterns.
                 (Default 4 MPI processes)
-* -i  : Defines the number of times a given communication pattern appears in a single execution of ANACIN-X. (Default 1 iteration)
+* -i         : Defines the number of times a given communication pattern appears in a single execution of ANACIN-X.
+                (Default 1 iteration)
 * -s        : The size in bytes of the messages passed when generating communication patterns.
                 (Default 512 bytes)
 * -n        : The number of compute nodes requested for running the ANACIN-X workflow.
                 (Default 1 node)
 * -r         : The number of runs to make of the ANACIN-X workflow.
                 (Default 2 executions)
 * -o        : If used, allows the user to define their own path to store output from the project.
                 (Defaults to the directory '$HOME/comm_pattern_output')
 * -c        : When running the unstructured mesh communication pattern, use this with 3 arguments to define the grid coordinates.
                 (Ex. -c 2 3 4)
 * -v        : If used, will display the execution settings prior to running the execution.
 * -h        : Used to display the list of switch options.

 If you're running on a system that uses the Slurm scheduler, then the following switches can be used to define settings for job submission:
 * -sq       : Defines the queue to submit Slurm jobs to.
                 (Defaults to the "normal" queue)
 * -st        : A maximum time limit in minutes on the time provided to jobs submitted.
                 (Default 10 minutes)

+If you're running on a system that uses the LSF scheduler, then the following switch can be used to define settings for job submission:
+* -lq        : Defines the queue to submit LSF jobs to.
+                (Defaults to the "normal" queue)

 Below is an example run of the script as one might submit it on the Stampede2 cluster computer: